Akihabara Radio Kaikan

-The Akihabara Radio Kaikan (秋葉原ラジオ会館, Akihabara Rajio Kaikan), Akihabara Radio Hall is a commercial building in Tokyo, Japan and is one of the most well-known landmarks in the Akihabara district.
+The Akihabara Radio Kaikan (秋葉原ラジオ会館, Akihabara Rajio Kaikan), Akihabara Radio Hall is a commercial building in Tokyo, Japan, and is one of the most well-known landmarks in Akihabara.
 The recent building was built in 2014 after the old building was demolished in 2011.
 The building is 46.5 m high, is ten levels from the ground floor and has two basement levels.
 The current building primarily hosts stores selling otaku goods.

 The old building in March 2010.

 History

 The original eight-story building was constructed in November 1962, making it the first high-rise structure in the Akihabara district.
 It immediately became a central hub for electronics shops selling components and parts, reflecting Akihabara's primary identity at the time.

-The Epicenter of Japan's Microcomputer Revolution (1976–1980s)
+The epicenter of Japan's microcomputer revolution (1976–1980s)

 In the late 1970s, the Radio Kaikan, specifically its 7th floor, was recognized as the "epicenter" and "birthplace" of the Japanese personal computer (PC) industry.
 This revolutionary period was primarily driven by two key tenants on this floor.

-In September 1976, Nippon Electric Company (NEC) opened its dedicated support center, the Bit-INN Tokyo, on the 7th floor to market the pioneering TK-80 microcomputer kit.
+In September 1976, NEC opened its dedicated support center, the Bit-INN Tokyo, on the 7th floor to market the pioneering TK-80 microcomputer kit.
 The TK-80 rapidly exceeded sales expectations, and the Bit-INN served as a vital exchange and gathering space for early microcomputer hobbyists and engineers, marking the true beginning of the country's personal computer boom.

 The 7th floor also hosted a key international retailer: a franchise of the pioneering American computer store, Byte Shop.
 This concentration of early computer retail and support made the Radio Kaikan a frequent gathering point for individuals who would later become key figures in Japan's burgeoning IT industry, including SoftBank Group founder Masayoshi Son and former Microsoft Japan President Makoto Naruke.